 No matter the business niche, at least some of your competitors are present on different social media channels.
 Considering the fact that more and more campaigns and conversions take place on social media, that’s a part of competitors analysis you can’t omit.

-First things first, you need to know which social media platforms your competitors are using.
+You have to know which social media platforms your competitors are using.
 You can manually check channel after channel, or you can set up a social media monitoring project for your competitors.

 Follow the same steps as when you were creating a social media monitoring project for yourself, but instead of entering keywords related to your industry, think of terms your competitors would use.
 It can be: